 Yeah, being doing the CI/CD implementations via github workflow lately and I am also trapped in the process of making commits to trigger the workflows or better still making empty commits, haha.

-Well, you can say why don't you just use Jenkins, CircleCi, Gitlab CI? i think this all boils down to what your org uses, i think there is no need to go the jenkins way, when my org uses github and github has the workflow to implement CI/CD.
+Well, you can say why don't you just use Jenkins, CircleCi, and Gitlab CI?
+I think this all boils down to what your org uses, I think there is no need to go the Jenkins way when my org uses github and github has the workflow to implement CI/CD.

 That way, you can limit the spammy look of failed builds on your Actions page.

 Thanks to nektos for building and open sourcing Act.

 Act is a golang tool that allows you to run your GitHub Actions locally 🚀, making the feedback process really quick for your tests.

 Now let's jump into how to use this

 Firstly, you will need to install docker, Act depends fully on it,

 act on our environment, I use macOS, so I will be installing it using